ASE-Classroom/ASEportfolio/README.md

 	For	6 marks
 	If else	6 marks
 #### 7 Replaced Methods (2) 5 marks

+Remember that the BOOSE library is a work in progress and is likely to have bug fixes and updates.
+Check Discord and/of myBeckett to see if updates have been released.
+Report any bugs to @dmullier
 #### 8 Additional (web version, text-based version, extension to BOOSE itself, etc, discuss with your tutor) (2) 10 marks